Azure-Samples/ms-identity-dotnetcore-maui/README.md

 - csharp
 - powershell
 products:
-- azure-active-directory
+- microsoft-entra-id
 - dotnet-maui
 description: "You have a MAUI application and you want it to consume Microsoft Graph or your own Web Api using Microsoft Identity Platform to acquire tokens."
 urlFragment: ms-identity-dotnetcore-maui
 ---

-# A MAUI mobile or desktop application using Azure AD for authentication
+# A MAUI mobile or desktop application using Microsoft Entra ID for authentication

 ## About this sample